GSA/digitalgov.gov/content/posts/2017-05-09-benefits-of-accessible-design.md

 ---
+url: /2017/05/09/benefits-of-accessible-design/
 date: 2017-05-09 3:00:03 -0400
-title: 'Benefits of Accessible Design'
+title: Benefits of Accessible Design
 summary: 'According to the World Bank,&nbsp;approximately one billion people worldwide live with a disability, making up the&nbsp;world&amp;#8217;s largest minority.&nbsp;Designing from an accessibility-first standpoint has the potential to benefit all stakeholders, not just people with disabilities, because accessible design typically delivers a better user experience.
 Currently many websites and digital platforms are inaccessible, which makes them difficult'
-authors: [phillip-crawford]
+authors:
+  - phillip-crawford
 categories:
   - Accessibility
   - Design